ianstormtaylor/slate/docs/reference/plugins/plugins.md

 This allows you to stack up changes across the entire plugin stack.

-### `onReceiveState`
+### `onBeforeChange`
-`Function onReceiveState(state: State) => State || Void`
+`Function onBeforeChange(state: State) => State || Void`

-The `onReceiveState` handler isn't a native browser event handler.
-Instead, it is invoked whenever the editor receives a new state.
+The `onBeforeChange` handler isn't a native browser event handler.
+Instead, it is invoked whenever the editor receives a new state and before propagating a new state to `onChange`.
 Returning a new state will update the editor's state before rendering, continuing down the plugin stack.

-Like `onChange`, `onReceiveState` is cummulative.
+Like `onChange`, `onBeforeChange` is cummulative.